Building a strategy framework with performance metrics

 Continuous utilisation measurements for instance provide Corporate Real Estate Management not only with information on how many seats are used during the day on a recurring basis, but also give insight into whether the workplaces provided fit the employees’ needs and therefore contribute to business value.

 Does your organisation also lack the depth and breadth of data to define and measure KPIs?
-Would you like to learn more about how you can use Locatee’s Smart Building Platform to provide your organisation with accurate performance metrics?
+Would you like to learn more about how you can use Locatee’s Workplace Analytics solution to provide your organisation with accurate performance metrics?

 At the forefront of interest is of course cost, in an attempt to do more with less and manage costs better, many organisations aim to streamline and reduce their portfolio size. – Sabine Ehm